mariovgallardo/PortfolioProjects/PortfolioProjects.md

 # Mario Gallardo's Portfolio Projects
 ## Hello!
 Welcome to my data analytics portfolio.
 Here are a few of my projects!

-Holding: Google Data Analytics Certification.
+Holding: Google Data Analytics Certification, Python for Data Analysis and Visualization

 Please access the below link for my full Case Study on Bellabeat done in R.